Health and Wellness

 Resources to Help Educate Participants on the Benefits of Farmers' Markets

-WIC participants can find many benefits to shopping at farmers' markets including having the opportunity to buy fresh, local produce, speaking directly to the farmers who can provide information on choosing, storing (also available in Spanish) and preparing produce and finding a variety of seasonal fruits and vegetables that can help improve families’ diets.
+WIC participants can find many benefits to shopping at farmers' markets including having the opportunity to buy fresh, local produce, speaking directly to the farmers who can provide information on choosing, storing and preparing produce (also available in Spanish) and finding a variety of seasonal fruits and vegetables that can help improve families’ diets.
+To learn more, download the WIC Farmers Market Nutrition Program Fact Sheet.

 There are many valuable resources to help WIC staff encourage and support participants when shopping at farmers' markets such as: